 The bright blue light that glows from a cellphone (or other screens) is proven to disrupt the release of sleep-inducing melotonin, make you more alert, and disrupt the body’s circadian rhythm or internal clock.

 I like to read before bed, and sometimes I don’t always have my Kindle on hand, so I turn to the Kindle App on my phone.
-For that reason, I installed the Twilight App which reduces the blue light (making it more reddish) and dims the light significantly.
+For that reason, I installed the Twilight App which reduces the blue light (making it more reddish) and dims the light significantly, some phones have this feature built in.
 Other cellphone screens are just surprisingly bright and hurt my eyes now, even though mine used to be the same.

 Turning off the notifications as mentioned earlier also helps me maintain concentration in the book (rather than feeling that vibration and wondering what’s new).